OCA/partner-contact/partner_create_by_vat/README.rst

 On the partner form view you will have a button in the header, called "Get Partner Data", available only on companies (is_company field set to True).
-Pushing the button will fetch datas from the VIES Webservice, for most of the countries from EU, the datas are available, only Germany and UK doesn't provide all the datas.
+Pushing the button will fetch datas from the VIES Webservice, for most of the countries from EU, the datas are available.

 * Note: When creating a new partner, you can put the VAT number in the name field and the method will get it from there.